philfitch-401-advanced-javascript/alchemy-fsjs-fall-2019/curriculum/class-06/lab/README.md

 ## Express Server

-Create an express server with the following routes and assoicated model methods:
+Create an express server with the following routes and associated model methods:

 method | route | model method
 ---|---|---